kalaivanikr/reward/README.md

-# reward
-Reward project code

 1. This is the Customer Awards Rewards Application .

-2. Implemented with API Standards using :
+# Implemented with API Standards using :
 	a.
 Maven Project
 	b.
 Swagger for documentation.
 	c.
 Spring JPA
 	e. lombok for reducing the boiler plate code .
 	f.
 Test cases using Mockito

-3. High Level Design :
+#.
+High Level Design :

      Controller --> Service Interface --> Service implementation --> JPA/CrudRepository